01 — Philosophy

 The factors

-VIX is centred at 19.5 (defensive vs. the 2024–2026 median).
-Fear & Greed is weighted at half of VIX's scale to avoid double-counting the same volatility signal.
+VIX is centred defensively — below the recent-cycle median, so a calm tape has to earn its risk-on reading.
+Fear & Greed is deliberately weighted well below VIX to avoid double-counting the same volatility signal.
 MA200 deviation is one-sided in spirit — it rides winners rather than treating strength as a sell signal.

 # regime score — a bounded weighted sum